Medha-glitch/Commercial-ops-db/README.md

 - _Problem:_ Orders, inventory, and alerts syncing
 - _Solution:_ Triggers + logs ensure ACID behavior and auditability.

+**Handling Product Variants & Hierarchies**
+- _Problem:_ When I added `milk` as a product, I quickly realized it wasn’t that simple.
+There are multiple types (cow’s milk, goat’s milk, buffalo milk), and even within cow’s milk there are sub-types depending on the breed.
+My first schema design flattened everything into one “Products” table, which made it confusing and harder to query when categories overlapped.

+- _Solution:_ I introduced a **category/subcategory hierarchy** in the `products` table using `category` and `subcategory` fields (e.g., `Dairy → Milk → Cow Milk → Jersey Cow`).
+This way, products can be organized in multiple levels while still remaining in 3NF.
+It also made queries more flexible — for example, I could fetch all “Milk” products regardless of animal type, or zoom in to “Jersey Cow” only.
+This taught me that designing for real-world domains often requires planning for **hierarchical data**, not just flat lists.

 ---

 ## Results & Impact